-- Conducting the funeral, burial or cremation on a weekend, at an unusual hour or public holiday
+- Conducting the funeral, burial or cremation on a weekend, out of hours or public holiday

 Buying a prepaid funeral plan is a big decision, and it's important to be informed, so you can choose the plan that's right for you.
-The Funeral Planning Authority and Citizens Advice offer guidance that might help, and you’ll find lots of information elsewhere online.
+The Funeral Planning Authority offers guidance that might help, and you’ll find lots of information elsewhere online.
 You should also talk about your choices with your loved ones, and tell them about your plan, once you've bought it.

 Ready to talk about funeral plans?

 Once you've read the funeral plans documents, call Dignity, quoting AV1ND, to set up your plan or request a brochure by post or email.